‘I’m happy to be alive’: Bellingham woman on the mend after being zapped by lightning

 Her daughter-in-law was rushed to UMass Memorial Medical Center in Worcester and is expected to make a full recovery.

-Rovedo continued to say that while she is not sure where the lightning struck exactly, her home has been struck before.
+Rovedo continued to say that while she is not sure where the lightning struck exactly, the home has been struck before.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)